Nikita868/PSYC9015---Nonlinear-time-series-analysis/5_Surrogation/readme.md

-The main functions are provided by Nonlinear Analysis Core, Center for Human MovementVariability, University of Nebraska at Omaha. [link to their github](https://github.com/Nonlinear-Analysis-Core/NONANLibrary) but in some cases were modified by me (noted below).
+The main functions are provided by Nonlinear Analysis Core, Center for Human MovementVariability, University of Nebraska at Omaha.
+Here is the [link to their github](https://github.com/Nonlinear-Analysis-Core/NONANLibrary) but in some cases were modified by me (noted below).

 This is a list of the included functions and the full name of the methods.